ashlotl/engineengine/README.md

+# This project is deprecated.
+Please see [OmniCustard](github.com/ashlotl/omni-custard)

 # Engine Engine
 _This is the repository for engineengine development.
 To make your own engineengine project, see tutorials (_ link pending _)._